 How to Build a Sync Licensing Career from Scratch in 2026

 There's a common misconception about sync licensing: that you need connections, a publisher, or years of industry experience before you can land a placement.
 A decade ago, that was partially true.
-In 2026, it's not.
+In 2026, it's wrong in a way that's almost embarrassing for the people repeating it.
+The supervisors gatekeeping placements aren't waiting for an introduction from your industry uncle.
+They're drowning in inboxes and they want good music from people who behave like professionals.

 The sync licensing landscape has changed dramatically.
 Music supervisors are busier than ever, working across more projects with tighter deadlines.
-They need good music from reliable sources, and they don't care whether that source is a major publisher or a solo composer working from a home studio — as long as the music is right and the experience of working with you is professional.
+They need good music from reliable sources, and they don't care whether that source is a major publisher or a solo composer working from a home studio.
+They care whether the music is right and whether you're easy to work with.

 Step 1: Build a Catalog That's Actually Licensable